apache/incubator-weex-cli/README.md

 ### compile

-Use `weex compile` o compile a single weex file or a weex file in an entire folder.
+You can use `weex compile` to compile a single weex file or a weex file in an entire folder.

 ``` bash
 $ weex compile [source] [dist]  [options]